 - Menopause is said to have occurred when a woman hasn't had a period for a year.
 It will come at a different time for each woman.

 - On average, menopause kicks in at around the age of 51.

 - The year leading up to menopause will make the levels of estrogen become very imbalanced and can even result in excess estrogen levels, because of the lack of progesterone in the body.
 All menopausal symptoms can be caused by the imbalance of hormones, but no person is likely to suffer from all of them.

 Estrogen Levels in the Postmenopausal Stage

 - By the time you reach postmenopause, most of the enduring of menopausal symptoms is over.

 - Estrogen is still produced but in much smaller quantities.

 - The continuous lack of estrogen does mean that new concerns arise.
 Postmenopausal women are at greater risk of more serious health problems.

 More Information about Estrogen

 This information is to find out the importance of knowing about your body and the hormones that run through it.
-To find out more information about estrogen or ways to balance hormone levels, then follow the link below.
+To find out more information about estrogen or ways to increase estrogen levels, then follow the link below.